naggie/dstask/README.md

 If it starts to slow down as my number of non-resolved tasks increases, I'll look into indexing and other optimisations such as archiving really old tasks.

+# Issues

+As you've probably noticed, I don't use the github issues.
+Currently I use dstask itself to track dstask bugs in my personal dstask repository.
+I've left the issues system enabled to allow people to report bugs or request features.
+As soon as dstask is used by more than a handful of people, I'll probably import the dstask issues to github.